 Liberation Day in Italy

-During World War II, there were various political groups and individuals who were in opposition to the Nazi and Fascist Regimes who had assumed control in Italy.
+During World War II, various political groups and individuals opposed the Nazi and Fascist regimes that had assumed control in Italy.
 These groups collectively made up the Italian Resistance or Resistenza Italiana.

 The Italian Resistance was a loose coalition with little formal structure, and many of its fighters were farmers in rural areas or displaced Italian troops.
-Some of the Resistance became more organized over time as the war churned on.
-Eventually, two ‘committees’ were forged by several political groups that were in opposition to the Fascist political group led by Benito Mussolini.
+Some of the Resistance became more organized as the war continued.
+Eventually, two ‘committees’ were formed by several political groups in opposition to the Fascist political group led by Benito Mussolini.

-These political groups included the Italian Communist Party and Italian Socialist Party, and other smaller parties as well.
+These political groups included the Italian Communist Party and Italian Socialist Party, among other smaller parties.
 The first new underground opposition committee was called the Comitato di Liberazione Nazionale, or CLN.
-The second organized group was created for the northern regions of Italy, and it was named Comitato di Liberazione Nazionale Alta Italia (CLNAI).
+The second organized group, created for the northern regions of Italy, was named Comitato di Liberazione Nazionale Alta Italia (CLNAI).

 Allied forces invaded and established a foothold in southern Italy in the fall of 1943.
-It wasn’t until the spring of 1944, however, that they were able to break through the fortified German and Italian defenses that had pinned them in the south over the winter.
+However, it wasn’t until the spring of 1944 that they were able to break through the fortified German and Italian defenses that had pinned them in the south over the winter.
 As the Allies advanced northward, the Italian resistance sometimes assisted them in battles.
-Many times they fought independently in areas where Allied troops had not yet advanced to.
+Often, they fought independently in areas where Allied troops had not yet advanced.

 Activities